ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It may also have low security, having no special security defenses.
 There is no minimum security requirement to be an entity.

+## EAT As a Framework

+EAT can be viewed as a framework for defining attestation tokens for specific use cases more so than it is one specific token definition.
+This comes about because attestation use cases are so varied.
+Some will be very constrained devices and others capacious servers.
+Some will prefer JSON, others CBOR.
+Some will require specific cryptographic algorithms and be unable to use others.
+Different operating systems, system measurements schemes, types of devices, etc., need different claims.

+While EAT is based on CWT and JWT, it goes further and can be thought of in these terms:

+* An identification and type system for claims-sets
+* Definitions of common attestation-oriented claims
+* Serialization using CBOR and JSON
+* Security envelopes based on COSE and JOSE
+* Nesting of tokens to represent complex and compound devices.
+* A profile mechanism for specifying and identifying specific token formats for specific use cases

 ## CWT, JWT and Detached EAT Bundle

 An EAT is primarily a claims set about an entity based on one of the following: